-Jonathan Thompson on Berlin’s super-sized community gardens (and why they should be exported to the U.S.)…
+Jonathan Thompson on Berlin’s super-sized allotments (and why they should be exported to the U.S.)…

 The vegetation is so dense here, I think, these slivers of wildness so unnoticed by the harried passersby, that I can’t help but wonder why the homeless don’t carve out little abodes here, rather than in concrete doorways.
 Perhaps they do.